junjie-xu/junjie-xu.github.io/_pages/about.md

 * 06/2024: Check out our preprint on distilling LLMs for multimodal graph learning. [[Paper]](https://arxiv.org/pdf/2406.01032)
 * 05/2024: Start a new position as a Research Intern at Johnson & Johnson.
 * 04/2024: Our survey paper about Trustworthy GNN is accepted by Machine Intelligence Research.
-* 12/2023: Invited as a reviewer for ICML 2024.
 * 10/2023: Preprint [Learning Graph Filters for Spectral GNNs via Newton Interpolation](https://arxiv.org/pdf/2310.10064.pdf).
-* 09/2023: Invited as a reviewer for ICLR 2024.
-* 04/2023: Invited as a reviewer for NeurIPS 2023, both the main track and the datasets & benchmarks track.
 * 08/2022: One paper is accepted by ICDM 2022.
 Thank my collaborators and advisors!
 * 05/2022: Very pleased to pass my Qualifying Exam and become a Ph.D. candidate.
 * 04/2022: A comprehensive survey on trustworthy graph neural networks is released. [[Paper]](https://arxiv.org/pdf/2204.08570.pdf)